Skip to Main Content

 Intaglio Printmaking Terms

-Intaglio: An intaglio is a printmaking technique where lines and textures are incised into a metal surface called a plate.
+Intaglio: Intaglio is a printmaking technique where lines and textures are incised into a metal surface called a plate.
 The opposite of a relief print, the ink is pushed into the grooves created, and the remaining ink is wiped away from the top surface.
 Once the plate is inked, a dampened sheet of paper is placed on top and printed using a etching press, which exerts high pressure.
-This pressure squeezes the ink out of the incised lines and it is transferred onto the paper.
+This pressure squeezes the ink out of the incised lines, and the ink is transferred onto the paper.
 Most intaglio techniques (including ones not described here) can be used in combination.

 Subject Headings: Intaglio printing; Intaglio printing--Specimens; Prints--Technique; Engraving--Specimens; Mezzotint engraving; Monotype (Engraving); Photogravure